 WEL considers that publicly funded quality health and education for girls and women are of critical importance to the health and status of women.
-Programs which increase women’s power over their sexual and reproductive lives are crucial to stem the spread of HIV/AIDS which is having a particular effect on women.
+Programs which increase women’s power over their sexual and reproductive lives are crucial to stem the spread of HIV/AIDS which has a particular effect on women.

 Economic globalisation is impacting on women in different ways, creating new job opportunities as well as increasing exploitation of women workers.
 WEL considers all governments should centre economic development on International Labour Organisation (ILO) conventions protecting women’s rights.

 Economic globalisation should also be premised on each woman’s right to development which requires governments and corporations to conduct gender impact studies of development programs

 WEL supports the development of a gender analysis in Australia’s trade policy and an examination from a gendered perspective of our participation in multilateral institutions such as the World Trade Organisation, the World Bank, the International Monetary Fund and the ILO.